francisduvivier/fri3dbadge2020-dht22-to-grafana/README.md

 - For the Fri3d firmware zip files, you can use https://fri3d-flasher.vercel.app/#/.

-## Note about Orange Pi OS
+## Notes regarding Orange Pi OS
 Orange Pi OS looks to be an armbian arm64 fork with some tweaks for adding their UI and some extra software.
 Notably:
-- you can easily install some media server software and a pi hole from the orangepi-config tool.
+- You can easily install some media server software and a pi hole from the orangepi-config tool
-- Docker and docker-compose is already preinstalled and working well.
+- Docker and docker-compose is already preinstalled and working well
-- armbian in the commands are renamed with orangepi, so eg `orangepi-config` instead of `armbian-config`, but also `orangepimonitor` instead of `armbianmonitor` etc.
+- `armbian` in the commands are renamed to `orangepi`, so eg `orangepi-config` instead of `armbian-config`, but also `orangepimonitor` instead of `armbianmonitor` etc.

-Default username and password there is root: orangepi. default hostname is orangepi5
+Default username and password is `root`: `orangepi`. default hostname is orangepi5

-## About Orange Pi docker setup.
+## About Orange Pi docker setup
 to start the required docker containers, we need to create a directory for nod red data with correct access rights for docker and then run docker-compose up -d.
 You can do this by running:
 - `./go.sh`

 ## Hardware: Back of Badge Picture with soldered wires
 ![Back of Fri3d badge showing soldered wires for dht22 connection](doc/res/fri3d-dht22-badge-back.png)

+## TODO
+- Make it more efficient to add and extra device or an extra sensor
+- Improve documentation regarding node-red config and prometheus config
+- Include Node-Red Config in docker image or deployment
+- Include Prometheus Config in new docker image or deployment
+- Add Wiring diagram
+- Clean up Code
+- Make project Simulatable in WokWi (de display is an issue here)

 ## Useful related links:
 ### Fri3d Badge
 - https://github.com/Fri3dCamp/badge-2020